nathanielpierson/lastfm-backend-ruby-version/README.md

 Note: This is depricated as I am exlusively using the node.js version of this going forward.
-Here is that [repository]([url](https://github.com/nathanielpierson/lastfm-backend-node-version)) for more information.
+Here is that repository for more information: https://github.com/nathanielpierson/lastfm-backend-node-version